GEO-Targeting & GEO-Fencing ccTLD’s

 In some situations, using a specific novelty gTLD can also complement your branding efforts.
 These are sometimes referred to as “novelty charm domains” or “domain hacks”.
 These will not necessarily help drive GEO-targeted traffic to your domain name, but they may be quirky and memorable and used to help advertise a business’s brand.

 Some examples are: www.simp.ly, www.close.ly www.passport.photos www.digital.marketing www.ken.co

-If the domain extensions has a country code domain extension like (.ly) Libya or (.me) Montenegro (.co) Colombia, they will be inundated with traffic from those countries.
+If the domain extensions have a country code domain extension like (.ly) Libya or (.me) Montenegro (.co) Colombia, they will be inundated with traffic from those countries.

 Now that we have established that alternative gTLDs are somewhat risky, what about localized TLDs?

 When it comes to local domain extensions or country code top-level domains a survey revealed that, aside from ‘.com’, people are more likely to trust a domain with ‘.co.uk’ — one of the most popular examples of ccTLDs.
-The main reason brands use ccTLDs is due to its benefits for geo targeting.
+The main reason brands use ccTLDs is due to their benefits for geotargeting.

 For example, since “UK” is embedded in a ‘.co.uk’ domain, then it is more likely to appear in search results like “uk website designers”, “uk domain brokers”, and so on.